February 15, 2026

 Especially founders who inherited the title on day one.
 But when you ask what a CEO does day-to-day, most can’t give you a clear answer.
 I couldn’t either when I first got started.

-They simply don’t understand the role of a CEO!
+They simply don’t understand the role of a CEO.

-But I believe more founders can become great CEOs than they realize.
 The key?
-Understanding the CEO responsibilities at a deep level.
+Understanding the 7 essential CEO responsibilities at a deep level.
+I call them the CEO-7.

-Before diving into CEO responsibilities, its essential to understand two distinct leadership mindsets: Builder and Scaler.
+Before diving into CEO responsibilities, it’s essential to understand two distinct leadership mindsets: Builder and Scaler.

 Builder mindset dominates early startup days when you’re hunting for product-market fit.
 You’re hands-on, scrappy, doing whatever it takes.